 As it happened for other combative sports, men first started practicing in the new sport and soon women joined them.
 As far as friendly wrestling matches or frolicking are concerned (rather than the official sport), women have participated in beach wrestling since quite old times.
 Even famous artists, such as Renoir and Pissarro, depicted wrestling female bathers.

 The rules and terms for Beach Wrestling are simple.
 Men wear athletic swimming trunks and women wear a one or two piece bathing suit.
 Athletes wrestle on a sand surface, with a 20-foot diameter circle marked in the sand.
 Matches start in the standing position and last three minutes.
-All wrestling is done from the standing position, with points awarded for takedowns and when a wrestler leaves the circle.
-When an athlete has two scoring moves or pins the opponent, the bout is ended.
-Usually, pinning means an instant takedown of an opponent right to both shoulders.
+All wrestling is done from the standing position, with points awarded for takedowns or push-outs (when an opponent is pushed out of the circle).
+A wrestler scores two points for takedown or throw caused back exposure and one point for a simple takedown or push-out.
+The bout is ended when one of wrestlers scores 3 pounts.

-After the three-minute period ends and none of the above mentioned conditions is met, the match is determined by these criteria:
+After the three-minute period ends and neither of the wrestlers gains three points, the match is determined by these criteria:

 History of beach wrestling